June 10, 2018

 4. Resolve any conflicts

-So we don't have to merge our branch in the updated upstream but rebase it.
+So we don’t want to merge our branch in the updated upstream but rebase on top of it.

 Terminal